Anna Abraham

 single cell study, cancer diagnostics.

-Schizophrenia, psychosis, cognitive control, plasticity, saccades, ocular motor system,
+Schizophrenia, psychosis, cognitive control, plasticity, saccades, ocular motor system, exercise, f/MRI, DTI.

 Understanding intracellular and intercellular heme transport.